ralch/blog.ralch.com/content/about.md

 Svetlin is an accomplished full-stack software engineer, open source contributor and project leader.
 He has hands on experience in building everything from the ground to the clouds.
-For the last 10+ years, he is heavy weight champion in design, development and delivering a low level critical systems, scalable platforms as service, reliable infrastructure, front-end desktop, web and mobile applications.
+For the last 12+ years, he is heavy weight champion in design, development and delivering a low level critical systems, scalable platforms as service, reliable infrastructure, front-end desktop, web and mobile applications.
+His knowledge is built in the UK, USA, UAE, Denmark and Bulgaria.

 He enjoys coding in Go, Ruby, Swift, Objective-C, C# both at work and in his spare time.

-You can clone his curriculum vitae or visit his [#website](http://www.ralch.com):
+You can clone his curriculum vitae:

 ```bash
 $ git clone https://github.com/svett/whoami